-These two institutions of the University of Wisconsin System are led by one chancellor and integrated at the administrative level in order to provide cost-effective educational opportunities to Wisconsin’s 5.7 million residents.
+These two institutions of the University of Wisconsin System are led by one chancellor and are integrated at the administrative level to provide cost-effective educational opportunities to Wisconsin's 5.7 million residents.
 UW Colleges, which serves almost 14,000 traditional and nontraditional students, is comprised of 13 freshman/sophomore campuses around the state and UW Colleges Online.
-UW-Extension partners with 72 counties, three tribal nations, and statewide and local public and private organizations to bring lifelong learning to Wisconsin’s children, youth and adults.
+UW-Extension partners with 72 counties, three tribal nations, and statewide and local public and private organizations to bring lifelong learning to Wisconsin's children, youth and adults.

 432 North Lake Street

 Madison, WI 53706